 Different Kinds of Growth

 It is that time of year when the world has transformed back to green, and we finally get to enjoy the splendor of a landscape in full bloom.
-This growth is fully welcome after months of cold and leafless roadsides.
+This growth is fully welcome after months of cold and extended darkness.
 However, there are undesirable guests that join as part of the package of Spring- invasive species.

 An invasive species is a species that is not found in a specific area naturally, but has been brought here (either intentionally or unintentionally) from another place by various routes.
 Here in Pennsylvania, we often struggle with Japanese Knotweed, Reed Canary Grass, Tree of Heaven, Privet, Wild Rose, and many more.
-These species completely take over and take out other high value vegetation in the process.
+These species completely take over and outcompete other high value vegetation.

 Our Commitment to Restoration